 You see what this is like?

-How many times have I said, think of the all the benefits of not having to beg dictators and countries that hate us for the lifeblood of our economy?
+How many times have I said, think of all the benefits of not having to beg dictators and countries that hate us for the lifeblood of our economy?

-It's great for it's it's national security.
+It's great for it's national security.

 101.